Procedures for use of the certification standard

 Flexibility in meeting requirements

-The certification body carrying out the audit will make a professional judgement as to the acceptability of the flexibility, and may consult appropriate specialists or the UKWAS Steering Group (see section 5: Interpretation and revision of the certification standard).
+The certification body carrying out the audit shall make a professional judgement as to the acceptability of the flexibility (see Interpretation of the certification standard).

 Timing for full implementation of the requirements relating to woodland structure and layout